EDUC5000 National Literacy and Numeracy Test

 - Typically this unit is assessed in the following way: national literacy and numeracy test.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the national literacy and numeracy test component of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the national literacy and numeracy test component.

 Supplementary assessment is not available in this unit.